Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: From Weierstrass and Runge to Mergelyan

 \begin{remark} Sakai's proof also applies to a compact set $K$ in a higher dimensional complex manifold, provided $K$ admits a basis of Stein neighborhoods on which one can solve the $\dibar$-equation with uniform estimates with a constant independent of the neighborhood.
 This holds for instance when $K$ is the closure of a strongly pseudoconvex domain; see Theorem \ref{th:MergelyanWo} on p.\ \pageref{page:MergelyanWo}. \end{remark}

 \begin{remark} It was observed by K.\ Hoffman and explained by J.\ Garnett \cite{Garnett1968} in 1968 that Bishop's localization theorem in the plane is a simple consequence of the properties of the Cauchy transform.
-Given a function $\phi\in\Ccal^\infty_0(\C)$ with compact support and a bounded continuous function $f$ on $\C$, we consider the {\em Vitu\v skin localization operator}:
+Given a function $\phi\in\Ccal^\infty_0(\C)$ with compact support and a bounded continuous function $f$ on $\C$, we consider the {\em Vitushkin localization operator}: